DrSkippy/Gnip-Python-Search-API-Utilities/README.md

 </pre>

-Additionally, csv output of the raw counts and a csv version fo the pivot table output are provided.
+Additionally, csv output of the raw counts and a csv version of the pivot table are written to the specified data directory.

 #### Dependencies
 Gnip's Search 2.0 API access is required.